frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-component.md

 * **Is Payable:** Select this if the Salary Component is payable.
 * **Depends on Payment Days:** If this checkbox is enabled then the Salary Component will be calculated based on the number of working days.
 * **Is Tax Applicable:** This checkbox is applicable for Earning Components.
 Selecting this checkbox allows tax to be applied on this Salary Component.
 * **Deduct Full Tax on Selected Payroll Date:** If checked and the component is used in Additional Salary, the tax amount applicable on the additional amount will be deducted on the specific payroll month.
 If not checked, the tax will be distributed over the remaining months of the payroll period.
-For example, If a bonus is given on a month using Additional Salary, the full tax on the bonus amount can be deducted on that month only.
+For example, if a bonus is given in a particular month using Additional Salary, then you can deduct full tax amount in the same month only.
 * **Round to the Nearest Integer:** Selecting this checkbox allows you to round the amount of this Salary Component to the nearest integer.
 * **Statistical Component:** If selected, the value specified or calculated in this component will not contribute to the earnings or deductions.
 However, it's value can be referenced by other components that can be added or deducted.
 If you set a Salary Component as a Statistical component, then you do not have to set the Default Account for the same.
 Also, you would not be able to set this component as a Flexible Benefit.
 * **Do Not Include in Total:** Selecting this checkbox ensures that the Salary Component is not included in the Total Salary.
 It is used to define the component which is part of the CTC but not payable (e.g. Usage of Company Cars).